-Unusual for globulars, M79 is located opposite the galactic center and therefore best seen during the Southern Hemisphere summer and Northern Hemisphere winter months.
-With a declination of -24.5 degrees south it never rises particular high above the southern horizon from northern temperate latitudes.
-However, it's one of the finest globulars that can be seen during this time of year.
+Unusual for globulars, M79 is located opposite the galactic center and therefore best seen during the months of December, January and February.
+With a declination of -24.5 degrees, it never rises particular high from mid-latitude northern temperate locations.
+However, it's one of the finest globulars that can be seen during that time of year.

 The constellation of Lepus is located south of Orion and west of Canis Major.
-It contains few deep sky objects within the range of amateur scopes and M79 is the only Messier object found within its boundaries.
-Locating M79 is easy; its positioned 20 degrees southwest of Sirius (α CMa - mag. -1.46), the brightest star in the night sky.
-An imaginary line connecting Arneb (α Lep - mag. +2.6) with Nihal (β Lep - mag. +2.8) and extending southwards for about the same distance again leads to M79.
-About 0.5 degrees southwest of M79 lies the magnitude +5.1 double star HD 35162 (HIP 25045) with its 7th magnitude companion, separated by 3 arc minutes.
+It contains few deep sky objects within amateur range and M79 is the only Messier object found within its boundaries.
+Locating M79 is easy, it's positioned 20 degrees southwest of Sirius, the brightest star in the night sky.
+An imaginary line connecting Arneb (α Lep - mag. +2.6) with Nihal (β Lep - mag. +2.8) and then extending southwards for about the same distance again leads to M79.
+About 0.5 degrees southwest of M79, lies magnitude +5.1 double star HD 35162 (HIP 25045).
+It has a 7th magnitude companion, separated by 3 arc minutes.

 At magnitude +8.1, M79 is visible as a fuzzy spot through 7x50 or 10x50 binoculars.
-A small 80mm (3.1-inch) telescope reveals the cluster as a somewhat yellow looking unresolved hazy comet-like ball of light.
-It has a bright core and therefore stands up well to light polluted skies and a certain amount of moonlight.
-Larger scopes of minimum 250mm (10-inch) aperture are required to begin resolution of the outer edges.
+A small 80mm (3.1-inch) refractor reveals a somewhat yellow looking, unresolved hazy comet-like ball of light.
+It has a bright core and therefore stands up well - to a certain degree - to light polluted skies.
+Larger scopes, of minimum 250mm (10-inch) aperture are required to begin resolution of the outer edges.

-In total M79 spans 8.7 arc minutes in diameter, which corresponds to a spatial diameter of 104 light-years.
-The globular contains 150,000 stars and is estimated to be 11.7 billion years old.
+In total M79, spans 8.7 arc minutes in diameter, which corresponds to a spatial diameter of 104 light-years.
+It contains 150,000 stars and is estimated to be 11.7 billion years old.